 “I’d love for a babysitter to have basic cooking skills,” says Jeanette, a mom in Reston, Virginia.

-If you’re not exactly Martha Stewart, a few classes with a local chef or cooking school or even at a store such as Sur La Table could make you more confident in the kitchen — a huge bonus if you need to occasionally whip up meals during babysitting gigs.
+If you’re not exactly Martha Stewart, a few classes with a local chef or cooking school, online at Kitchn Cooking School (they offer 20 lessons over 20 days for FREE!) or at a local store such as Sur La Table ($79 per class) could make you more confident in the kitchen — a huge bonus if you need to occasionally whip up meals during babysitting gigs.